scottellis/omap3-pwm/README.md

 	root@overo:~# cat /dev/pwm8
 	15000

-Remember in servo mode the driver wants settings in tenths of microseconds and the default range is 10000 to 20000.
+In servo mode the driver wants settings in tenths of microseconds and the default range is 10000 to 20000.